Home Contents Index Member Center Download Collect! Users Help

 User's Guide - System Administration

 This user's guide is for System Administrators.
-It introduces you to the areas in Collect! that give you access to system tasks.
+It introduces you to the areas in Collect! where you can define default operation parameters, setups, create new users, codes of all types, design new reports/letters and gain access to system level tasks.

-The System Administration menu is accessed by selecting the SYSTEM ADMINISTRATION option in the Main Menu.
+The System Administration menu is accessed by clicking the System drop-down from your Top Menu or clicking the System Administration button on the Main Menu.

 System Administration menu